 11 Drafting Note to Third Optional Article ARTICLE I. (if Military Instrument): Use this optional provision to memorialize the testator's wishes for burial with military honors, disposition of burial flags, desire for funeral/memorial service, and disposition of remains.
 Customization is likely depending on the testator's wishes.
 In the event the testator signed another instrument memorializing their intent regarding post-death arrangements (e.g., VA Form 40-10007), ensure that the provisions do not conflict with one another.

 12 Drafting Note to Section 1.1.: If the estate includes real property, consult with your client as to whether the beneficiary should inherit the property subject to the mortgage.
 Without specific language authorizing payment of any mortgage and/or security interest, a general direction to pay estate debts, as provided here, will not be deemed a direction to pay the mortgage or security interest.
 See In Re Finnerud's Estate, 299 N.W.
 297 (S.D.
 1941).
+If the testator does not want a beneficiary to inherit real property subject to the mortgage, the estate must have sufficient funds to pay off the mortgage before the distribution of other assets.

 13 Drafting Note to Optional Section 1.2.(b): Use this optional provision to direct the payment of any generation-skipping transfer (GST) tax from the property generating the tax.
 The Internal Revenue Code imposes a GST tax on transfers to grandchildren and other more remote descendants to prevent transferors from avoiding transfer taxes by skipping a generation.
 For an in-depth discussion of the GST tax, see Generation-Skipping Transfer Taxation.